-This type of memory is formed by past interactions and experiences, and is stored in our brains to be accessed whenever needed.
-This type of memory is what makes us always expect the units to be marked off on the X and Y axes of a chart, or the date range selector at the top of a dashboard.
+This type of memory arises from past interactions and experiences.
+It is stored in our brains to be accessed whenever needed.
+This type of memory makes us expect the units to be marked on the X and Y axes of a chart or the date range selector at the top of a dashboard.

-It needs to be considered when designing the layout of a dashboard or visualization.
-There should be good reason to go contrary to long-term memory when deciding the basic structure of a dashboard.
-While a detailed discussionon this topic is out of the scope of this series, for an overview of concepts related to long-term memory, see our white paper ‘Designed to succeed—How design is playing a strategic role in today’s software products’.
-While long-term memory is vital in data visualization, the more important kind of memory when processing visual information is our working memory.
+It would help if you considered long-term memory when designing the layout of a dashboard or visualization.
+There should be a good reason to go contrary to long-term memory when deciding its basic structure.
+While a detailed discussion on this topic is out of the scope of this series, for an overview of concepts related to long-term memory, see our white paper ‘Designed to succeed—How design is playing a strategic role in today’s software products.’
+While long-term memory is vital in data visualization, the more critical memory when processing visual information is our working memory.

-When we look at a line chart, or notice a number in a dashboard, we use our working memory to store just the information we need at the moment.
+When we look at a line chart or notice a number in a dashboard, we use our working memory to store just the information we need at the moment.
 This type of memory breaks the entire visual into small chunks of information, in a process appropriately called ‘chunking.’
-Surprisingly, for all the complexity of our brain, our working memory can hold only about 3 chunks of information at any given time.
-When perceiving a complex visual, we’re constantly replacing the 3 available slots in our working memory.
-This is why when designing a visual or a dashboard, one of our goals is to remove distractions, and pack as much useful information as possible into each chunk.
-While we want to avoid information overload, this allows the designer to direct the attention of the viewer in a natural way.
+Surprisingly, for all the complexity of our brain, our working memory can hold only about three chunks of information at any given time.
+When perceiving a complex visual, we’re constantly replacing the three available slots in our working memory.
+When designing a visual or a dashboard, one of our goals is to remove distractions and pack as much helpful information as possible into each chunk.
+While we want to avoid information overload, allowing the designer to direct the viewer’s attention naturally.
 Let’s look at how to apply this learning when designing a chart.

-Edward Tufte, a data visualization expert, termed the distractions in a chart as ‘chartjunk’.
-He defines chartjunk as the ‘elements in charts that are not necessary to comprehend the information represented on the graph’.
-In his book ‘The Visual Display of Quantitative Information’, he gives the following example of how to reduce chartjunk for better visual expression:
+Edward Tufte, a data visualization expert, termed the distractions in a chart as ‘chartjunk.’
+He defines chartjunk as the ‘elements in charts that are not necessary to comprehend the information represented on the graph.’
+In his book ‘The Visual Display of Quantitative Information,’ he gives this example about reducing chartjunk for better visual expression:

-By reducing chartjunk as much as possible, we can make best use of a viewer’s working memory, and build more effective dashboards.
+By reducing chartjunk as much as possible, we can best use a viewer’s working memory.
+We can also build more effective dashboards.

 With that practical example, we end today’s post with a deeper understanding of how eyesight and memory are partners in the visual process.
-While we always want to build dashboards that look sexy, it pays to go deeper, and consider how our memory processes the visual information in a dashboard.
+While we always want to build dashboards that look attractive, it pays to go deeper.
+We should consider how our memory processes the visual information in a dashboard.